Doridian/carvera-pendant/README.md

 ## Limitations

 - Most of the functionality of the Pendant only works (by design) while the Carvera Controller is connected to the pendant software
+- Only `WHB04B` style pendants supported at the moment
+- Uploading large GCode files might be slower than WiFi due to the serial connection